Trixie Belden Editions

 The Cello Series: #1 - 10

 Six years after the series debued, the next edition arrived.
-Currently people refer to it as the "cello" series because the book had a cellophane layer around the hard cover.
+Currently people refer to it as the "Cello" series due to the cellophane layer around the hard cover.
 You can tell you have a cello book if:

 - Hard cover book with no dust jacket